phovious-14/Vansam/README.md

 We have often heard about places like Varanasi which have (Ghats) which have people who keep records of your past generations and forefathers but that data being recorded on books have danger of being stolen ,burnt or destroyed and it's not feasible for all to go to varanasi and record themselves as the newer generations.

-Now how we solved this is by creating a webapp that records your data and stores it under your wallet address on Polygon netowrk(we also tried Shardeum) .
+Now how we solved this is by creating a webapp that records your data and stores it under your wallet address on Polygon netowrk and Shardeum .

 Today we have so many text based ways to store our family ancestor details.
 But, they can be tampered easily so to utilise Web3 power of Immutability we created this app.